Kuch Kuch Hota Hai: Casting

 Johar was certain about casting Shah Rukh Khan and Kajol in the lead roles.
 The role of Tina, however, proved more difficult to fill.
 It was initially written for Twinkle Khanna, who declined the offer.
 Other actresses, including Aishwarya Rai, Raveena Tandon, Tabu, Urmila Matondkar, Shilpa Shetty, and Karisma Kapoor, were also approached but turned it down.
-Aditya Chopra and Shah Rukh Khan recommended Rani Mukerji (Kajol's cousin), after watching her performance in Raja Ki Aayegi Baaraat (1996), and Johar subsequently cast her in the role.
+Aditya Chopra recommended Rani Mukerji (Kajol's cousin), after watching her performance in Raja Ki Aayegi Baaraat (1996), and Johar subsequently cast her in the role.

-Mukerji later stated that she was seventeen years old during production and found portraying a mother particularly challenging.
-In a 2023 interview, she stated, "I was 17 years old, I played a mom in Kuch Kuch Hota Hai.
-I was Tina.
-But luckily, I was a ghost mum in that film."
-Despite limited screen time, her performance received positive attention and contributed to her early career success.

 The character of Aman Mehra was initially offered to Saif Ali Khan and Chandrachur Singh, both of whom declined.
 Salman Khan accepted the role following a meeting with Johar at the home of his sister, Alvira Khan Agnihotri.
 Although there were initial concerns regarding his remuneration, he eventually agreed to join the cast, completing the film's principal ensemble.

 Filming

 Principal photography commenced on 21 August 1997 and lasted for approximately nine and a half months.
 The film was shot across multiple international and domestic locations.
 The college scenes were filmed at the University of Mauritius in Moka, while the summer camp sequences, set in Shimla, were filmed at Wenlock Downs in Ooty, Tamil Nadu.
 The title song was shot over ten days in various scenic locations in Scotland, including Eilean Donan Castle, Glen Coe, Loch Lomond, and Tantallon Castle.

 Due to the relative inexperience of the crew, Shah Rukh Khan frequently assisted with technical aspects during filming.
 Johar later acknowledged his own limited knowledge of direction and production techniques at the time.
 During the filming of the song "Yeh Ladka Hai Deewana", Kajol lost control of her bicycle, resulting in a fall that injured her knee and rendered her briefly unconscious.
 She later described the accident as her most memorable moment from the shoot, as she had no recollection of it.

 For the emotional reunion scene between Rahul and Anjali after eight years, Johar encouraged the actors to rehearse and improvise their reactions.
 He secretly recorded the rehearsal and was so impressed by the result that he included the footage in the final cut of the film.